afr117/face_match_app/README.md

 Step 4: Open in Browser
 After running the command, you'll see:

+If app isnt being display in browser try ( http://localhost:5000 )

 Local URL: http://localhost:5000
 Network URL: http://192.168.x.x:5000
 Open the Local URL in your web browser (Chrome or Edge recommended).